Xarelto Overview - All About Factor Xa Inhibitors

 Xarelto® blood thinner medication is one of the most popular anticoagulants on the market today.
 Prescription blood thinners earn nearly $1 billion annually in U.S. sales.
-Anticoagulants help prevent blood clots and more serious medical complications such as stroke, heart attacks, or pulmonary embolism.
-The U.S. Department of Health and Human Services found that 4.2 million Americans aged 18 and older take an anticoagulant.
-Xarelto is among the most popular brands prescribed, carrying 17.5% of the current market share.
-If you’re new to blood thinner medication, read our Xarelto overview to decide whether it’s the right anticoagulant for you.
+Anticoagulants help prevent blood clots and more serious medical complications such as strokes, heart attacks, or pulmonary embolisms.
+The U.S. Department of Health and Human Services reports that 4.2 million Americans aged 18 and older take blood thinners.
+Xarelto is among the most popular prescription brands available, comprising 17.5% of current market sales.
+If you’re a new blood thinner patient, read our Xarelto overview to decide whether it’s right for you.

 Xarelto Overview: How Does Xarelto Work?

 Xarelto’s also known as rivaroxaban, which is the drug’s generic name.
 It works by blocking certain clotting proteins (called Factor Xa) within your blood.
 Xarelto belongs to a new wave of blood thinners that’s taking over a category dominated for decades by warfarin (Coumadin®).
 Thanks to warfarin’s comparatively low cost, it’s still widely used by 54% of blood thinner patients.
 Xarelto doesn’t require monthly blood monitoring visits with your doctor, but Coumadin does.

 Xarelto is manufactured by drug giant Johnson & Johnson’s subsidiary company, Janssen Pharmaceuticals.
 Rivaroxaban initially hit Canadian markets in 2008, but was approved by the U.S. Food and Drug Administration in July 2011.